zsparal/api-documentation/source/reference/v1/payments-api/get-payment.rst

               .. type:: string

-            - Only available if filled out in the API or by the consumer – The email address which the consumer asked the payment instructions to be sent to.
+            - Only available if filled out in the API or by your customer – The email address which your customer asked the payment instructions to be sent to.

 Belfius Pay Button